EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 In order to receive multicast messages sent to the group, a joining endpoint has to register with a network router device {{RFC3376}}{{RFC3810}}, signaling its intent to receive packets sent to the multicast IP address of that group.
 As a particular case, the Group Manager can also act as such a network router device.
 Upon joining the group, endpoints are not required to know how many and what endpoints are active in the same group.

-Furthermore, in order to participate in the secure group communication, an endpoint needs to maintain a number of information elements stored in its own Security Context ({{sec-context}}).
+Furthermore, in order to participate in the secure group communication, an endpoint needs to maintain a number of information elements stored in its own Security Context (see {{sec-context}}).
 The following {{join-process}} describes which of this information is provided to an endpoint upon joining a multicast group through the responsible Group Manager.

 ## Join Process ## {#join-process}